Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Discussion

 \section{Discussion}

 Understanding the evolutionary forces governing how infectious diseases transition to become endemic in real populations represents a timely research question~\cite{biancolella2022covid}.
 Here we propose a minimal eco-evolutionary framework to characterize how the evolution in both antigenic and non-antigenic traits shape the course and fate of epidemic outbreaks.
 Our results from stochastic simulations have first shown that evolution is not constant in both dimensions across time.
-Instead, the interplay between ecological and epidemiological processes accelerates the evolution in transmissibility at early stages of the outbreak while prioritizing the antigenic escape once the first epidemic wave is over.
-The accelerated evolution in fitness at early generations of RNA viruses has already been reported empirically in culture cells~\cite{novella1995exponential} and characterized theoretically through Fokker-Planck equations~\cite{tsimring1996rna}.
-Likewise, the shift in the role of different evolutionary pathways has also been observed in the SARS-CoV-2 virus.
-Analysis of genomic data~\cite{meijers2023population} reveals that intrinsic selection has become less relevant, with antigenic fitness gaining prominence throughout the COVID-19 pandemic.
+Instead, the interplay between ecological and epidemiological processes accelerates the evolution in infectiousness at early stages of the outbreak while favoring antigenic diversification once the first epidemic wave is over.
+This phenomenon occurs because the existence of immune pressure in the population might render mutations reducing infectiousness but changing antigenic properties of viruses beneficial, thus slowing down the overall increase of viral infectiousness.
+Note that this result cannot be found in Susceptible-Infected-Recovered-Susceptible models with constant waning immunity rates.
+Empirically, the accelerated evolution in fitness at early generations of RNA viruses has already been reported in culture cells~\cite{novella1995exponential} and characterized theoretically through Fokker-Planck equations~\cite{tsimring1996rna,venegas2014speed}.
+Likewise, genomic surveillance data of the SARS-CoV-2~\cite{meijers2023population} reveals the shift from intrinsic selection to antigenic diversification during the COVID-19 pandemic.
+Yet both evolutionary pathways are in principle uncorrelated, our simulations show that immune pressure in the population also acts a selection force intertwining them, giving rise to universal long-term evolutionary trajectories.